 Neighborhood retail centers are small mixed-use areas that provide places for employment, goods, and services within walkable distance of neighborhoods.
-They are located along neighborhood seams, between neighborhoods, where they benefit from access to a broad population.
+They are located along neighborhood seams, between neighborhoods, where they benefit from access to a broad population (refer to the Future Land Use map on page 12 for locations).
 Neighborhood retail centers are small and should be distributed throughout the city.
 Like mixed-use centers, neighborhood retail center intensity should only be limited by building height restrictions, at a somewhat lower scale of 2 to 3 stories.
 Streets within and around neighborhood retail centers should be slow-speed with wide sidewalks, on-street parking, and shading from street trees.
 Like mixed-use centers, zoning is critical to ensure buildings are built along sidewalks, facades are well glazed, and parking is minimized and hidden.
 Neighborhood retail centers may also include housing of a moderate intensity (townhomes and apartments) but should preserve ground floors along the primary main street for businesses.